Nitrogenase: Mechanism of MgATP binding

 Binding of MgATP is one of the central events to occur in the mechanism employed by nitrogenase.
 Hydrolysis of the terminal phosphate group of MgATP provides the energy needed to transfer electrons from the Fe protein to the MoFe protein.
 The binding interactions between the MgATP phosphate groups and the amino acid residues of the Fe protein are well understood by comparing to similar enzymes, while the interactions with the rest of the molecule are more elusive due to the lack of a Fe protein crystal structure with MgATP bound (as of 1996).
-Three protein residues have been shown to have significant interactions with the phosphates, shown in Figure 6.
+Three protein residues have been shown to have significant interactions with the phosphates.
 In the absence of MgATP, a salt bridge exists between residue 15, lysine, and residue 125, aspartic acid.
 Upon binding, this salt bridge is interrupted.
 Site-specific mutagenesis has demonstrated that when the lysine is substituted for a glutamine, the protein's affinity for MgATP is greatly reduced and when the lysine is substituted for an arginine, MgATP cannot bind due to the salt bridge being too strong.
 The necessity of specifically aspartic acid at site 125 has been shown through noting altered reactivity upon mutation of this residue to glutamic acid.
-The third residue that has been shown to be key for MgATP binding is residue 16, serine.
+Residue 16, serine, has been shown to bind MgATP.
 Site-specific mutagenesis was used to demonstrate this fact.
 This has led to a model in which the serine remains coordinated to the Mg2+ ion after phosphate hydrolysis in order to facilitate its association with a different phosphate of the now ADP molecule.
 MgATP binding also induces significant conformational changes within the Fe protein.
 Site-directed mutagenesis was employed to create mutants in which MgATP binds but does not induce a conformational change.
 Comparing X-ray scattering data in the mutants versus in the wild-type protein led to the conclusion that the entire protein contracts upon MgATP binding, with a decrease in radius of approximately 2.0 Å.